saistarr/bunny-plugins/README.md

-# sup lol this is my repo for my bunny plugins
+this is my repository for plugins. im just learning!

-# also im sroryi hi